-67 68 This document and translations of it may be copied and furnished to others, and derivative works 69 that comment on or otherwise explain it or assist in its implementation may be prepared, copied, 70 published and distributed, in whole or in part, without restriction of any kind, provided that the 71 above copyright notice and this paragraph are included on all such copies and derivative works.
-72 However, this document itself may not be modified in any way, such as by removing the copyright 73 notice or references to OASIS, except as needed for the purpose of developing OASIS 74 specifications, in which case the procedures for copyrights defined in the OASIS Intellectual 75 Property Rights document must be followed, or as required to translate it into languages other than English.
+This document and translations of it may be copied and furnished to others, and derivative works that comment on or otherwise explain it or assist in its implementation may be prepared, copied, published, and distributed, in whole or in part, without restriction of any kind, provided that the above copyright notice and this section are included on all such copies and derivative works.
+However, this document itself may not be modified in any way, including by removing the copyright notice or references to OASIS, except as needed for the purpose of developing any document or deliverable produced by an OASIS Technical Committee (in which case the rules applicable to copyrights, as set forth in the OASIS IPR Policy, must be followed) or as required to translate it into languages other than English.

-78 The limited permissions granted above are perpetual and will not be revoked by OASIS or its 79 successors or assigns.
+The limited permissions granted above are perpetual and will not be revoked by OASIS or its successors or assigns.

-This document and the information contained herein is provided on an "AS IS" basis and OASIS DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO ANY WARRANTY THAT THE USE OF THE INFORMATION HEREIN WILL NOT INFRINGE ANY RIGHTS OR ANY IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+This document and the information contained herein is provided on an "AS IS" basis and OASIS DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO ANY WARRANTY THAT THE USE OF THE INFORMATION HEREIN WILL NOT INFRINGE ANY OWNERSHIP RIGHTS OR ANY IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.